qt-creator/qt-creator/README.md

          Code Model".
        * Set the environment variable LLVM_INSTALL_DIR to the LLVM/Clang
          installation directory if llvm-config is not in PATH.
+       * Before you launch Qt Creator you may prepend the PATH with the location of libclang.dll/.so that you want to be used.
+         See more info in the section "Prebuilt LLVM/Clang packages".
        * When you launch Qt Creator, activate the Clang Code Model plugin as described in doc/src/editors/creator-clang-codemodel.qdoc.